HIKING WITH INFANTS AND TODDLERS

 Toddlers are full of curiosity.
 They love to touch and feel the natural world.
 Some parts of nature, however, have no place in your child’s hands or mouth.
 The small round smelly black objects on the trail are not jellybeans.
 As every parent knows, toddlers are also unbelievably quick and fearless.
 Look away for a just a minute and you may find your child exploring dangerous territory.
 Consider holding hands with your child when hiking on the trails or near any of the many unprotected cliffs here at the Canyon.
 If you child is especially independent consider a harness-style restraint.
 While some parents consider these devices to be too restrictive they can prevent an over-eager explorer from becoming a tragic fatality.

 Backpack-style child carriers allow both parent and child considerably more freedom to explore.
 However, parents should still be vigilant for signs of dehydration and over-heating.
-I have seen parents on the trail come up with a number of brilliant solutions to keep their children hydrated and protected from the heat.
+I have seen parents on the trail come up with a number of brilliant so

-2. Carry a camelback-style water pack for your child and attach the spout to the side of the pack in easy sipping distance.
+2) Carry a hydration water pack for your child and attach the spout to the side of the pack in easy sipping distance.
 Once your child gets used to drinking from the spout he or she can drink at will.
 Any extra spilled out on the clothing just helps the cooling process.

 1. The Rim Trail: great views, a relatively easy walk and good opportunities for shade.
 Exercise caution with independent children.
 The cliffs along the edge of the trail can drop hundreds of feet vertically.